Letitia Baldrige: After the Kennedy White House

 She served on the board of directors of the Malcolm Baldrige National Quality Award.
 She also did significant charity work with Jane Goodall to help fundraise for the preservation of habitats for wild chimpanzees.

 In 1964, the year after marrying real estate developer Robert Hollensteiner, whom she met while working for a Kennedy family firm, she founded her own PR business, Letitia Baldrige Enterprises, Chicago.
 Earning the nickname the "Doyenne of Decorum" with a newspaper column and a string of successful books, in 1978 she appeared on the November 28th cover of Time.
 She continued working into late life, publishing books in every decade from the 1950s, her final book being, Taste: Acquiring What Money Can't Buy, released in 2007.

 Death

 Baldrige died of cardiac complications at a nursing facility in Bethesda, Maryland, on October 29, 2012.
-Mary M. Mitchell, a longtime friend and collaborator, confirmed her death.
 She was survived by her husband, Robert Hollensteiner, and their two children, Clare and Malcolm.